jpvelez/transit-future/_posts/2008-12-21-who-is-transit-future.md

 ## Who is Transit Future?

-The campaign is lead by
+The campaign is led by

 <br>